Chikungunya Vaccine VLA-1553 Description

 Chikungunya disease, which results in incapacitating arthralgia, has been reported worldwide.
 In addition, a Togaviridae virus is a mosquito-borne alphavirus circulating predominantly in tropical and subtropical regions, potentially affecting over 1 billion people.
 Recently, an outbreak began in the western hemisphere.

 The Chikungunya virus causes clinical illness in 72-92 percent of infected humans around 4 to 7 days after an infected mosquito bite.
-Complications resulting from the disease include visual, neurological, heart, and gastrointestinal manifestations; fatalities have been reported (case fatality rates of 0.1% to 4.9% from epidemics) in elderly patients at higher risk.
+Complications from the disease include visual, neurological, heart, and gastrointestinal manifestations; fatalities have been reported (case fatality rates of 0.1% to 4.9% from epidemics) in elderly patients at higher risk.

 Chikungunya Vaccine VLA-1553 Dosage